michal-kloc/Weather/README.md

 ## weather\_deamon.py

 Not an actual daemon, although should be used like one.
-This script, when launched, queries [openweathermap](https://openweathermap.org/) for current weather data and stores it in database.
+This script, when launched, queries periodically [openweathermap](https://openweathermap.org/) for current weather data and stores it in database.

 #### usage: